-New this year: Starting July 1, 2020, all license, permit and application fees for nonresident hunters will increase.
-For details, see page 6 or visit wildlife.utah.gov/licenses/fees.html.
+Reminder: All license, permit and application fees for nonresident hunters increased on July 1, 2020.
+For license fees, see page 6 or visit wildlife.utah.gov/licenses/fees.html.

 You must carry your license with you while you're hunting, and you cannot alter your license, or transfer or lend it to another person.